saisrinivaspaila/fread-pypi/README.md

 # fread

-Python package to convert the interactive based console to file input based with single statement
+Python package to convert the interactive based console to file input based, with a single statement.

 ---